-Ironically it is because of our military patriots that many do not have to face the reality of the true cost of freedom and liberty: blood and treasure.
+Ironically, because of our military patriots, many do not have to face the reality of the actual cost of freedom and liberty: blood and treasure.
 Instead, because of the fallen, we have the freedom and liberty we hang on to without a thought or concern for the freedom many take for granted.

-As we enjoy this coming weekend, it is altogether fitting that we all take a moment at 3 p.m. to think about those in our military who will see no more bright summer days in the country they served and died for.
+As we enjoy this coming weekend, we all should take a moment at 3 p.m. on Monday. to think about those in our military who will see no more bright summer days in the country they served and died for.
 They deserve not only our remembrance but our humble gratitude.

 Memorial Day Thoughts:

-Another article I put together that is worth a read: Memorial Day Thoughts: Our Military Dead “Watered the Tree of Liberty”.
-Some history and commentary about the day — including our Wall of Heroes.
+Another article I put together worth reading is Memorial Day Thoughts: Our Military Dead “Watered the Tree of Liberty.”
+Some history and commentary about the day.

-As we do each year we make a donation to our favorite charities in honor of the fallen and to assist those who are living with the wounds of war.
-Can you please stop by and make a small donation?
+Each year, we donate to our favorite charities in honor of the fallen and assist those living with the wounds of war.
+Can you please join us and contribute as well?

-Then, say a prayer for our troops before you head off for your long weekend.
+Then, pray for our troops before heading off for your long weekend.